 Egyptian Cotton: An Ancient Textile

 Egyptian cotton comes from the plant Gossypium barbadense, also called extra-long staple or ELS cotton.
 This is a species of cotton that has been expressly bred over thousands of years to produce extra long cotton fibers that are known to result in high quality end products, such as premium bed sheets and clothing.
+We have what we believe to be a list of the best buys and the best brand of Egyptian cotton sheets in this list.

 There are a few varieties of ELS cotton, however, depending on where you are in the world.